 And while this is positioned as a makeup remover, I like using this first thing in the morning instead of a face wash with water.

-Instead of using my foaming cleanser, I sweep this across my face instead.
+Instead of using my foaming cleanser, I sweep this across my face.
 It’s crazy refreshing and does a great job preparing my skin for the rest of my routine.

 Used in the traditional makeup remover way, this does an excellent job of removing point makeup.
 It even removes my Tonymoly gel liner!
-However, it doesn’t do well removing waterproof western mascara, so if you’re using this as part of a double cleanse, you’ll have to follow up with an oil cleanser to obliterate the waterproof mascara.
+However, removing waterproof Western mascara doesn’t do well, so if you’re using this as part of a double cleanse, you’ll have to follow up with an oil cleanser to obliterate the waterproof mascara.

-I wouldn’t recommend completely replacing your oil cleanser with this anyway; as handy and revolutionary as it is, your face still needs a deeply thorough removal of sunscreen, and I wouldn’t trust that to anything but an oil cleanser!
+I wouldn’t recommend completely replacing your oil cleanser with this anyway; as handy and revolutionary as it is, your face still needs a deeply thorough sunscreen removal.
+I wouldn’t trust that to anything but an oil cleanser!

 That being said, there is room for this in your routine; it’s an excellent product for correcting any accidental “oops” you might have done with your makeup, for refreshing your skin on a bad day (hello, hot yoga!
 I’m going to get another bottle of this strictly for my gym bag!), and for a gentle water-free morning cleanse.

 Mary Kay has me believing they can do no wrong; this is an excellent product, and coming in at under $20, it won’t break the bank either!
-I haven’t even seen it on Sephora or eBay yet, so as far as I know, it’s only available on the Mary Kay Website (If I’m wrong, let me know in the comments!)
+I haven’t even seen it on Sephora or eBay yet, so as far as I know, it’s only available on the Mary Kay Website.

 Is it vegan and cruelty-free?